marckhouzam/cobra-completion-testing/README.md

 # Dependencies

 - Clone this project and clone the Cobra project both in the same parent directory
-- A container engine installation (e.g, Podman or Docker)
+- A container engine installation (e.g., Podman or Docker)
 - GO

 Containers are used to execute the tests for different versions of the different